drts01/presentation--ci-cd-101/slides/003-introduction.md

 <aside class="notes">
 * How you can use CI/CD today
 * Simple/basic use case
+  * not much coding to focus on concepts and processes
-* Piratical and use today
+* Pratical and use today
 * Assume a minimal level of comfortably with scripting
   * i.e. Understand what a variable is
 </aside>